 The school year is divided into quarters and semesters.
 The first reporting period is in November.
 Parent/Teacher conferences will held in late November.

-At the end of the first quarter, a progress report will be sent home and will coincide with the Parent/Teacher conferences.
+At the end of the first quarter, a progress report will be available online on ParentVue.
+If you do not have access to ParentVue yet, please call our main office at (425) 408-5100.
 At the end of the third quarter, you might also receive a progress report.
 Check with your student's teacher(s) to determine the policy in that particular classroom.

 We encourage parents to contact the teacher if they have a concern about their child’s progress at any time.